Indian termination policy: Regaining federal recognition

-In 1968, President Lyndon B. Johnson proposed ending termination, building partnerships between tribal governments and the United States, and fostering tribal self-determination and self-development, though the proposal never passed.
+In 1968, President Lyndon B. Johnson proposed ending termination, building partnerships between tribal governments and the United States, and fostering tribal self-determination and self-development in a speech to Congress on the 'forgotten American'.
 Subsequent presidents followed this informal approach until 1988, when House Concurrent Resolution 108 was formally abandoned.

 Of the more than one hundred tribes terminated during this era, many regained federal recognition.
 The tribes achieved this through long court battles, which for some tribes took decades and exhausted large amounts of money.

 Some tribes, like the Choctaw and Seneca, were able to delay termination long enough to have it cancelled before implementation.
 Other tribes were marked for termination, like the Cold Springs, Middletown, and Montgomery Creek Rancherias of California and the Wyandotte Tribe of Oklahoma but, due to errors in process, were not successfully terminated.
 Some tribes such as the Oneida Nation of Wisconsin and Stockbridge-Munsee Community pursued federal litigation to halt termination.
 Still others, though marked for termination, fought the process and prevented laws from coming out of committee or reaching the floor for a vote.

 Tribal leaders played key roles in getting their cases heard by the United States Congress, through the political process, and by the Supreme Court in suits and appeals.
 The tribes garnered publicity by creating resistance groups.
 These both publicly protested the termination policy, and fought political and court battles in Washington for restoration of tribal sovereignty or other goals.